Potty Training Tips with Amanda Jenner

 • Insisting on a nappy change once they have soiled their nappy - this shows that your toddler recognises wetness, or the poo, and they feel uncomfortable.

-• Being able to communicate - this is important so that your toddler can you when they need a wee or a poo.
+• Being able to communicate - this is important so that your toddler can tell you when they need a wee or a poo.

 • Understanding simple instructions or commands - for example "go and get your shoes on" and carrying this out.